nmachine-io/doc-site/docs/model-mechanics/inflating-models.md

 ---
+sidebar_position: 2
-sidebar_label: Inflating Models
+sidebar_label: Inflation
 ---

-# Inflating Models
+# Model Inflation & Association

 Inflating means going from _something_ (we'll see what that can be) to a Python object that is an instance of `Model`.
 For example: